- Be realistic about what your MBA does for you

-Some people are sponsored by their employing organization to do an MBA as part of their development programs with the intention of returning to his/her employing organization.
+Some people are sponsored by their employing organisation to do an MBA as part of their development programs with the intention of returning to his/her employing organisation.

 Others pursue an MBA with the specific objective of reorienting their careers.
 Wherever you sit on this continuum, now is a really good time to engage in some serious career planning as: